 45° bend

 Vertical flue terminal assembly.
 Refer to the separate installation instructions supplied with the assembly.

-A Twin Pipe Flue system and an Easy Flue system are available for use with all the boilers in the range.
+A twin pipe flue system and an easy flue system are available for use with the boiler.
 Refer to the separate instructions for details.